artagon/artagon-bom/README.md

 Regenerate these files only after intentional changes to the BOM and before staging a release.

+### Automated CVE Scanning

+Every release is automatically scanned for known security vulnerabilities before deployment.
+The release workflow performs comprehensive security analysis using:

+- **OWASP Dependency-Check**: Identifies CVEs in project dependencies with CVSS scoring
+- **Sonatype OSS Index**: Cross-references dependencies against vulnerability databases
+- **Trivy**: Performs filesystem scanning for security issues
+- **SpotBugs**: Analyzes bytecode for security-related code defects

+The release process will **fail automatically** if any HIGH or CRITICAL severity vulnerabilities are detected.
+Security scan results are uploaded to GitHub Security tab and retained as workflow artifacts for 30 days.

 ### Updating Dependency Security Baselines

 Use the helper script to regenerate dependency checksums and PGP keys: